 If, for whatever reason, you’re staying somewhere longer than you planned:

-- subscribe to news and the travel advice for your location
+- read our travel advice and subscribe to news and the travel advice for your location

 - make arrangements for an extended stay

 - take care to minimise your risk of exposure to COVID-19

 - COVID-19 - what to do when you can't get home

 - COVID-19 - advice for Australians living, working or studying overseas

 Travel to a third country or within other countries